 “It’s not just about connecting tools.
 It’s about connecting people.”
 These days it seems like everyone’s talking about the Internet of Things.
 Innovative companies are connecting everything from cars to thermostats to jet engines to offer more functionality and improved service.
 Stanley Black & Decker, the world’s largest tool manufacturer, is building a new generation of connected tools that will help the company connect with customers so everyone can work smarter and better.
-And it’s using App Cloud to help.
+And it’s using Salesforce Platform to help.

 The company, which was created by the merger of two of the world’s most trusted brands — Stanley Tools and Black & Decker — offers a full range of tools and storage spanning consumer, construction, automotive repair, and industrial needs.
 Salesforce helps it stay connected with its many distributor, reseller, industrial, and individual customers.
 “Being a customer company is imperative to us,” explains Robert Holmes, Marketing Director, Mac Tools.
 “We want to make every customer a brand loyalist for life.”